 3. Hampi, Karnataka

 Hampi, a UNESCO World Heritage Site, is a city of ancient ruins and historical grandeur.
 Once the capital of the Vijayanagara Empire, Hampi boasts a remarkable collection of temples, palaces, and marketplaces.
-The site’s surreal landscape, dotted with massive boulders and intricate ruins, creates a mesmerizing atmosphere that feels almost otherworldly.
+The site’s surreal landscape, dotted with massive boulders and intricate ruins, creates a mesmerising atmosphere that feels almost otherworldly.

 Must-See Attractions in Hampi